Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 All Month | Just After Sunset or Just Before Sunrise

-If the upper atmosphere plays nice, noctilucent clouds—those rare glowing blue whispers—might show themselves just after sunset or just before sunrise.
-Combine that with the planet parade early and late, and you’ve got sky drama across the clock.
+If the upper atmosphere cooperates, you might see noctilucent clouds—those rare glowing blue whispers—just after sunset or just before sunrise.
+Combine that beauty with the planet parade early and late, and you have sky drama around the clock.

 Visual Poetry Tip: Capture silhouettes beneath glowing streaks.
-Add a human element for scale.
-Or just bask.
+Add a human element for scale or simply bask in the beauty.

 Photographer’s Corner: What to Bring, What to Chase